 If you are interested in producing the newly legalized product types (edibles, topicals and extracts), you will need to apply for an amendment to your existing license.
 You can apply for an amendment and manage your licenses through the Cannabis Tracking and Licensing System.

-Health Canada Regulations for Producing Cannabis Edibles
+Regulations for Producing Cannabis Edibles in Canada

 Edibles are products that contain cannabis which can be consumed as a food or a drink.
 There are, of course, regulations that manufacturers must follow.
 For instance, certain municipal restrictions may apply to your production facilities, which is further complicated by the fact that laws differ from one province to the next.